Aryn-G/loops/README.md

 ### Admin Accounts

-If the account you are trying to grant access to has registered into the application, skip to the next section.
+If the account you are trying to grant access to has registered in the application, skip to the next section.

 #### Creating an account